RafaelReyesCarmona/SteinhartHart/README.md

 * **beta** is the Steinhart-Hart beta coefficient that vary depending on the type and model of Thermistor.
 It can usually be found in the data sheet.

+Some manufacturers have begun providing regression coefficients as an alternative to Steinhart–Hart coefficients.
+See this document for more information. ["Comments on the Steinhart–Hart Equation"](http://www.bapihvac.com/wp-content/uploads/SHH_Equation_Comments.pdf)
+(PDF).
+Building Automation Products Inc. 11 November 2015.
+Retrieved 8 July 20]20

 ## More Information ##

 [Thermistor](https://en.wikipedia.org/wiki/Thermistor?wprov=sfla1) is the principal element of temperature sensor.